Unit 2 Ferry Wharf

 2. Articulation and warming up your voice

-- Humming is a great and subtle technique that can be done anywhere and will warm up your voice.
-When humming, the vibrations you make are warming up your mouth and loosening up your vocal folds; the part of your throat that produces your voice.
+Is a great and subtle technique that can be done anywhere and will warm up your voice.
+When humming, the vibrations you make are warming up your mouth and loosen up your vocal folds; the part of your throat that produces your voice.
 This creates better resonance in your voice, making it sound more stable and powerful.
 Make sure when humming to have your lips closed loosely and your jaw unclenched.
 After a while, you may feel a slight tingle in your lips but this is a good thing!
 Try starting with one note, then use different notes to continue to warm up and stretch your voice, you could even hum your favourite song!

 3. Body Language